-The Lone Star is an iconic eatery and boutique hotel which has been called "the Ivy of the Caribbean" by Michael Winner.
-Upon entering this 1950s-chic setting you really do feel like movie star, enjoying stellar service and views of the white-sand beach just metres away.
+The Lone Star is an iconic eatery and boutique hotel which was nicknamed "the Ivy of the Caribbean" by the late Michael Winner.
+Upon entering this 1950s-chic setting you really do feel like a movie star, enjoying stellar service and views of the white-sand beach just metres away.

-The menu here largely comprises mouth-watering Italian fare, including wood-fired pizza, alongside some 'Lone Star Classics' such as homemade shepherd's pie.
+The menu here largely comprises mouth-watering Italian fare, including wood-fired pizza at lunchtime, alongside some 'Lone Star Classics' such as homemade shepherd's pie.
 Unusually for such an illustrious eatery The Lone Star carry a 'Little Stars' menu for children, with sure fire hits like fish fingers and chips!
 We can't think of a better location for an extra special lunch on a luxury family holiday.
 Sunday Lunch is a Lone Star speciality.

-If you're looking for the quality of The Cliff with a more informal feel, recently opened sister-property The Beach Club by the Cliff offers fine fare on the beachfront.
+If you're looking for the quality of The Cliff with a more informal feel, the recently opened sister-property The Beach Club by the Cliff offers fine fare on the beachfront.
 Experience laidback luxury with a view, cocktail in hand and a delicious club sandwich of lobster, avocado and truffle…yum!

 Tables are scattered around a spacious, columned terrace with views out to sea, lending an incredibly romantic atmosphere.
 Exquisite modern European cuisine is offered here, which can be enjoyed along with an impressive wine list and the legendry Caribbean sunset.
 Buffet brunches at Bajan Blue on the beach each Sunday are also renowned on the island and beyond.

-Celebrating over 10 years of exceptional catering, Daphne's is another platinum coast stalwart.
+Daphne's is another exceptional platinum coast stalwart.
 Patrons at the elegant restaurant enjoy a refined setting and beachfront location.
 Food here is a fusion of modern Italian and island seafood flavours.
 Ask our Concierge to book you a table in advance; this place is popular!

 Those lucky enough to be enjoying a stay in the exclusive environs of The House by Elegant Hotels will be thrilled to learn that Daphne's caters for The House's famed themed nights.
 From the Bajan Dinner beach buffet to Fisherman's Night buffet, you won't be disappointed by these tantalising offerings from Chef Marco Festini Cromer.